baali/gst-docs/README.md

 Apart from these PDFs you would need ID Cards of the witness you have for the LUT, your PAN card and an additional ID proof.
-There is one more document missing from current set, GST-RFD-Form11, current format as tables in it, which I am yet to put together in LaTeX format.
+There is one more document missing from current set, GST-RFD-Form11, current format has tables in it, which I am yet to put together in LaTeX format.